Schwad/Schwad.github.io/_posts/2019-01-11-how-rails-and-heroku-saved-my-bacon.markdown

 I promised that on New Years Eve this year, as I'll have just been married, I would not be spending half the night slowly writing out Facebook schwad award posts.

-Instead, I did a post (somewhat jokingly) saying that the Schwad Awards would happen 'during' the wedding day and only be awarded to those in attendance.
+Around that time I made a post (jokingly) saying that the Schwad Awards would happen 'during' the wedding day and only be awarded to those in attendance.

 I forgot about this until the week before the wedding, when I found out a fair few guests actually __were__ expecting this to happen!
 I didn't worry - Facebook has the tooling to allow me to write these out in advance, my plan was to have them drip out on social networking at a steady pace during the time between the ceremony and the dinner.
-I figured it would be a nice trick while my wife and I were away taking all of our photos.
+I figured it would be a nice treat while my wife and I were away taking all of our photos.

 ## WRONG

 As I discovered during the __30 minutes I had allocated myself to write the awards before leaving for the venue__ Facebook does NOT allow post scheduling.
 This was only a feature I had gotten used to on my official facebook pages.
+Yep.
+We had a problem.

 {: style="text-align:center"}
 ## WHAT DO I DO NOW 🚨 😵